Introduction:

 - Electroless Plating:

-The pre-treatment solution should ideally use acidic colloidal palladium rather than alkaline ionic palladium.
-Proper control of reaction time and speed is crucial to avoid damaging the flexible materials and compromising the copper layer’s mechanical properties.
+Ideally, the pre-treatment solution should utilize acidic colloidal palladium instead of alkaline ionic palladium.
+Precise control of reaction time and speed is critical to prevent damage to the flexible materials and preserve the mechanical properties of the copper layer.

 - Electrical Plating:

-Electroless copper plating layers have poor mechanical properties (e.g., ductility), making them susceptible to breaking under thermal shock.
-Therefore, once the chemical copper plating layer reaches 0.3–0.5 microns, electrical plating should be performed to thicken the copper layer to 3–4 microns and ensure the integrity of hole wall coatings.
+In PCB manufacturing, electroless copper plating layers are crucial components.
+However, these layers often exhibit poor mechanical properties, such as ductility, which can lead to vulnerability under thermal shock.
+To address this issue, it is recommended that once the chemical copper plating layer reaches a thickness of 0.3–0.5 microns, electrical plating should be conducted to increase the copper layer thickness to 3–4 microns.
+This process helps enhance the integrity of the hole wall coatings, ensuring the reliability of the PCB.

 - Pre-cleaning and Imaging: